 After the village I walked south on a stretch of the Birmingham and Fazeley Canal.
 To reach the towpath I climbed up a curious footbridge.
 On each side there was a tower with a spiral staircase inside, at the top the stairs connected with the deck of the bridge crossing the brown waters of the canal.

-To the left of my canal walk the fields were flooded by water, which a few swans were surveying.
+To the left of my canal walk the fields were flooded, and being surveyed by a few swans.
 A group of horses waded through the water.
-Later, lakes of water filled old gravel pits.
-There was a bird reserve with geese and mallards, and then the Kingsbury Water Park.
+Later, there were old gravel pits filled with water, some of these formed a bird reserve with geese and mallards, others were part of the Kingsbury Water Park.
 I followed the Heart of England Way around the expanses of water in the park, but my way was eventually blocked by extensive standing water on the path.
 In my notes I had recorded this as a possibility, with all the rain perhaps it should have been a certainty, and I was mentally prepared to retrace my steps amd continue along the canal to my hotel for the night.

 No comments: